MeghanW23/cohenlab_neurofeedback/setup_samba_docker/README.md

 # Setup and Information for Creating the Samba File Server on Docker Image
 Meghan Walsh

+## To Boot the Samba File Server on the Container
+1. Pull the latest image from [DockerHub](https://hub.docker.com/r/meghanwalsh/nfb_samba_share)
+    ```
+    docker pull meghanwalsh/nfb_samba_share:latest
+    ```

+2. Run this command to boot up a container:
+    ```
+    docker run -d \
+    --name samba \
+    -p 139:139 \
+    -p 445:445 \
+    -v < path to share dir on host machine >:/sambashare \
+    nfb_samba_share:latest bash -c "systemctl start smbd && tail -f /dev/null"
+    ```

+    *NOTE: If port 445 on your machine is already allocated, try turning off mac's sambashare.
+Navigate to System Settings > Sharing, then under "File Sharing," turn off the "Share files and folders using SMB" option.*

+    `docker run -d`:
+    This command starts a Docker container in detached mode (-d), meaning the container will run in the background.

+    `--name samba`:
+    This option assigns the name samba to the container, making it easier to reference later.

+    `-p 139:139`:
+    This maps port 139 on the host machine to port 139 on the container.
+Port 139 is commonly used by Samba for file sharing over NetBIOS.

+    `-p 445:445`:
+    This maps port 445 on the host machine to port 445 on the container.
+Port 445 is used for Microsoft-Style file sharing over TCP/IP (SMB).

+    `-v < path to share dir on host machine >:/sambashare`:
+    This creates a volume mount.
+It maps the directory < path to share dir on host machine > on the host to /sambashare in the container.
+This allows the container to access and serve files from the host directory.

+    `bash -c "systemctl start smbd && tail -f /dev/null"`:
+    This part runs a bash command inside the container.
+It starts the Samba daemon (smbd) with systemctl start smbd, which is necessary for enabling file sharing, and then runs tail -f /dev/null.
+This keeps the container running indefinitely by constantly reading from /dev/null (a null device), because systemctl may exit after starting the Samba service, and the container would otherwise stop.

 ## Steps to Create the Docker Image
 ### 1. Create the `smb.conf` file
 [Link to Current `smb.conf` File](https://github.com/MeghanW23/cohenlab_neurofeedback/blob/main/setup_samba_docker/smb.conf)